webinos-apps/app-PartyPlayer/docs/design.md

 The host keeps the `PartyCollection`, the `PartyItemFunnel` and the `PartyPlayList`.
 These are distinct entities.
 All these entities extend `Collecion`, which provides generic entities.

+The host will search the personal zone it is in for media items and will add these to the `PartyCollection`.
+Guests can also add their media items to the `PartyCollection` by using the guest application.

 ### Media items

 ![item Classes](figures/common_classes.png "Media Classes defined in partyplayer.common").